rilindo/LFCE_Practice_Exams/lfce_2/README.md

 Create a single sserver with two physical volumes (at least 5 gigabytes each) and 1 network interface

 Install the OS on one of the volumes using the default partitioning.
 Leave the other volume alone for the tasks.

 The machine should be reachable to each other.
-They also must be able to download packages from the internet.
+It also must be able to download packages from the internet.

 Default password should be root1234.